MUbarak123-56/fpl_team_optimization/README.md

 ![Sample Output App](images/sample_output_app.png)

-The app was built via Streamlit, a data science Python package for developing apps suitable for data visualization and other data science related projects.4
+The app was built via Streamlit, a data science Python package for developing apps suitable for data visualization and other data science related projects.

 ## Data